 The Better Life Farming Alliance (BLFA) is a global multi-stakeholder partnership that operates the ‘Better Life Farming’ (BLF) initiative.
 Launched on 24 November 2020, the BLFA is bringing together powerful partners in Bangladesh: Bayer with its expertise in seeds, crop protection, and agronomy; International Finance Corporation (IFC), the global development finance institution for impact assessment; and ACI to create awareness about balanced crop nutrition, soil health and precision irrigation with an overall objective to support Bangladeshi smallholder farmers to increase crop yields and farm incomes.
 On the ground, the alliance’s agri-entrepreneurship model functions through BLF Centers run by local agri-entrepreneurs.
-The BLF Centers open up economic opportunities for smallholders by enabling knowledge and technology transfer on good agricultural practices (GAP) and delivering services such as market linkages, access to agri-inputs, and crop advice.
 Moreover, the BLFA pursues a gender-smart approach by promoting women agri-entrepreneurs to serve women smallholder farmers and is designed to empower rural youth to be a part of the agri value chain and generate additional employment opportunities.
-In 2021, over 260 BLF Centers were set up across Bangladesh, 9 of them run by women agri- entrepreneurs, covering 5000 farmers in this service and 1.5 K are female.
+In 2021, over 260 BLF Centers were set up across Bangladesh and 9 of them are run by women agri- entrepreneurs which covers 5000 farmers in this service and 1.5 K are female.
 By 2025, the aim is to scale up to 500 BLF centers to help 0.25 million smallholder farmers in Bangladesh.

-Launched in November 2020 in Bangladesh, the Better Life Farming Alliance is working with smallholder farmers to empower them to reach their full farming potential and foster reliable growth for their businesses, communities, and livelihoods.
-We know there is no one solution that fits all and therefore it aims to empower smallholder farmers to become self-sufficient.
-Together with public, private and local partners, we provide solutions that meet the needs across the entire value chain to help them increase their productivity and to make farming a reliable and attractive business that leads to a stable income and in turn to a better life.
+The Better Life Farming Alliance is working with smallholder farmers to empower them to reach their full farming potential and foster reliable growth for their businesses, communities, and livelihoods.
+Therefore, it aims to empower smallholder farmers to become self-sufficient.
+Together with public, private and local partners, it provides solutions that meet the needs across the entire value chain to help them increase their productivity and to make farming a reliable and attractive business that leads to a stable income and in turn to a better life.

-For smallholder farmers in Bangladesh, the BLF objectives are to enhance access, create market linkage, and provide the right agronomy advisory through the BLF Centers to enhance crop yields and enhance farmers’ income.
-Further, since agrarian systems in Bangladesh are predominantly male-driven, women smallholders don’t get a level playing field in terms of access to resources, extension services and agri-inputs therefore, the BLF alliance pursues a gender-smart approach in the country by promoting women agri-entrepreneurs to serve women, smallholder farmers.
+The initiative‘s objectives are to enhance access, create market linkage, and provide the right agronomy advisory through the BLF Centers to enhance crop yields and enhance farmers’ income.
+Additonally, the BLF alliance pursues a gender-smart approach in the country by promoting women agri-entrepreneurs to serve women, smallholder farmers.

-An integral aspect of Better Life Farming is its agri-entrepreneurship model, which will operate via “Better Life Farming Centers”.
-These centers are run by rural agri-entrepreneurs who enable knowledge and technology transfer on good agricultural practices and deliver services such as market linkages, access to agri-inputs and crop advisory.
+The “Better Life Farming Centers” are run by rural agri-entrepreneurs who enable knowledge and technology transfer on good agricultural practices and deliver services such as market linkages, access to agri-inputs and crop advisory.
 Each BLF center covers a group of 500 farmers from five to six nearby villages and serves as a mini-collection center from where off-takers can collect agricultural produce.
 In 2021, over 260 BLF Centers were set up across Bangladesh, 9 of them run by women agri- entrepreneurs, covering 5000 farmers in this service and 1.5 K is female.
 By 2030, Bayer is committed to helping more than 100 million smallholder farmers in developing countries as part of its global sustainability commitments.

 Results and Impact

 - Rural job creation and empowering women: Each BLF Center creates new rural employment opportunities.
-Currently, there are over 300 Agri-entrepreneurs across Bangladesh of which almost 10% are women, generating around 2,000 USD annual revenue per Agri-entrepreneur, which is double the country’s average rural farmer’s income.
-BLF further offers training on the importance of women in farming to all farmers, to help improve women’s standing and decision-making power in the community.
+Currently, there are over 300 Agri-entrepreneurs across Bangladesh of which almost 10% are women, generating around 2,000 USD annual revenue per Agri-entrepreneur.

 - Higher yields and profits for farmers: BLF creates an ecosystem that enables hundreds of thousands of smallholders to build commercially viable and sustainable farming businesses.
 It enabled last-mile delivery, created price transparency in the marketplace, increased the bargaining power of smallholders and promoted clusters of rural agri-entrepreneurs that aided in doubling yields and almost tripled incomes, respectively.

 - Improving food security and waste management: BLF optimizes the use of natural resources and actively reduces overall food spoilage.
 Training farmers on good water management practices, including micro-irrigation, helped reduce consumption of water to up 70%, in rice.
-In addition, BLF trains farmers on the correct usage of fertilizers and crop protection, thereby reducing volumes and optimizing environmental footprint.
-Training also includes correct waste disposal in the communities.
+In addition, BLF trains farmers on the correct usage of fertilizers and crop protection.